istopwg/ippeveselfcert/tests/README.md

 In addition to this software, you also need to install the Bonjour for Windows software from Apple: <http://support.apple.com/kb/DL999>

-Extract the PWG Raster files to your Desktop directory, then open a command prompt or power shell and run the following commands with "Printer Name" replaced by the DNS-SD service name of your printer:
+Open a command prompt or power shell and run the following commands with "Printer Name" replaced by the DNS-SD service name of your printer:

     cd "C:\Program Files\IPP Everywhere Printer Self-Certification Tools" .\dnssd-tests.bat "Printer Name"